geyerbri/jekyll-tutorial/README.md

 ```

 ### \_posts/\[DATE]-\[ANYTHING].md
 Now that the "post" layout exists, it is possible to create a post that relies on the layout for its styling.
 Each post file must be named as \[YEAR]-\[MONTH]-\[DAY]-\[ANYTHING].md, with \[ANYTHING] being a string of words separated by dashes (`-`).

+First, when creating a new file, type in the new directory name `_posts` and then give an appropriately-formatted post file name.
 For an example, you could use `2020-01-24-introductory-post.md`.
-Then for its content, paste in the following:
+Finally, for its content, paste in the following:
 ```kramdown
 ---
 layout: post